Bhartirana2812/Memo_cards/README.md

 # Memo_cards
-Here is the websites of sticky notes ,where you can perform various operation, go and check
+Here is the websites of Memo-Cards which refers to the words MEMORY-CARD ,where you can save your important things and delete also later.